Illicium verum (STAR ANISE) Overview Information

 Illicium verum (STAR ANISE) Side Effects & Safety

-Star anise is safe when used as a flavoring in foods.
+Star anise is LIKELY SAFE when used as a flavoring in foods.
 There is not enough information to know if it's safe for use as a medicine.
 Some ingredients can cause skin problems including swelling, scaling, and blisters when applied to the skin.

 Be sure you are using Chinese star anise, not Japanese star anise, which is poisonous.